kthevar/nplg-aws/README.md

 6. **Outputs:**
    - Outputs from the CloudFormation stack include essential information such as instance details, public IP address, Loki S3 bucket, Loki and Grafana endpoints, and the DNS name of the EC2 instance.

- 7. **Usage: **
-Certainly!
-Here's a simple README template for GitHub:

----

 # PLNG Stack Deployment on AWS with CloudFormation

-## Overview

-This repository contains an AWS CloudFormation template for deploying the PLNG Stack (Promtail, Nginx, Loki, Grafana) on an Amazon Linux 2 instance.
-The stack includes S3 storage for Loki logs, SSL/TLS termination, and enhanced security measures.

 ## Quick Start